 Get your Thanksgiving shopping done at the farmer's market this year with our guide to Thanksgiving shopping at the Greenmarket!
 Pick up your turkey, of course, but also your produce from herbs and aromatics to root veggies and brussels sprouts.
 There's also bread, butter, lard, sausage, bacon, you name it.

-Entries tagged with 'union square greenmarket'
+'union square greenmarket' on Serious Eats

 The real treasure of this cider doughnut is inside: a most crumb (that stays that way for a couple days) with a hint of spice, a blast of apple flavor, and intriguing notes of caramel and tartness.
 It's a doughnut with all the complexities of great apple cider, more fruit than cinnamon sugar.
 Longtime cider doughnut fans who've dealt with doughy disappointment: these may be your ticket.